theopenlane/entx/history/README.md

 ### Setting a Schema Path

-If you want to set an alternative schema location other than `ent/schema`, you can use the `enthistory.WithSchemaPath()` configuration option.
+If you want to set an alternative schema location other than `ent/schema`, you can use the `history.WithSchemaPath()` configuration option.
 The schema path should be the same as the one set in the `entc.Generate` function.
 If you don't plan to set an alternative schema location, you can omit this option.